jsmall16/Small-Python-Portfolio/basic streamlit app/README.md

 ## Dataset Description

-This app uses the Maven Roasters: Coffee Shop Sales & Revenue Data from [Kaggle](https://www.kaggle.com/datasets/agungpambudi/trends-product-coffee-shop-sales-revenue-dataset/code).
-This dataset contains:
-- Over 140,000 transactions collected from 3 different store locations:
-    - **Lower Manhattan, Hell's Kitchen, & Astoria**
+This app uses the [Palmer's Penguins Dataset](data/penguins.csv), where each row corresponds to a unique penguin and details their attributes, such as their:

+- species
-- Each transaction includes:
+- island
+- bill length (mm)
+- bill depth (mm)
+- flipper length (mm)
+- body mass (g)
-    - Store location
+- sex
-    - Date/time of purchase
+- year
-    - Product category and unit price
-    - Quantity sold and total revenue

-This dataset is critical for providing stakeholders with strategic insights to understand product performance and user behavior.
+It contains all of the necessary features to prep users for their exploration into the world of penguins!

 ## App Features